Superconductivity in Weyl semimetals in a strong pseudomagnetic field: Density of states, spectral function, and tunneling current

 \subsection{Spectral function}

 Next, we present the results for the spectral function, which is relevant for spectroscopic studies.
-The spectral function could be, in principle, probed via the high-energy angle-resolved photoemission spectroscopy if the conventional superconductor is of a sufficiently small thickness.
+The spectral function could be, in principle, probed via the high-energy ARPES if the conventional superconductor is of a sufficiently small thickness.
 We use the standard definition of the spectral function (see also Appendix~\ref{sec:App-1})

 Its trace integrated over $k_y$ reads

 where $\delta\to +0$.
 In our numerical calculations, however, we keep $\delta$ finite, which leads to a finite width of the spectral lines.